Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates

 \subsection{Replication study}

 We start by attempting to replicate the measurement of the correlation between the dichotomous variable (SPFs observed or not) and nuclear tests (nuclear test date $\pm 1$ day), as defined and reported in \cite{bruehl2025transients}.
-The paper claimed there is a significant (Chi-Square = 6.94, $p = 0.008$) correlation between nuclear tests in the study time window and the occurrence of SPFs.
-Table \ref{tab_nuke_stats} shows the results presented in Table 1 of \cite{bruehl2025transients} for dataset $V$.
-We attempted to replicate these results using the three sources cited in \cite{bruehl2025transients} (see Section \ref{sec_data_sources}) for nuclear test dates, and the publicly available SPF dataset $R$, and properties of the publicly available dataset $W$.
-(The full dataset used by \cite{bruehl2025transients} ($V$) was not publicly available at time of writing.)
+The paper claimed there is a significant (Chi-Square = 6.94, $p = 0.008$) correlation between daily nuclear tests in the study time window and the daily occurrence of SPFs.
+The left part of Table \ref{tab_nuke_stats} shows the resulting yes/no contingency table presented in Table 1 of \cite{bruehl2025transients} for dataset $V$.
+We attempted to replicate these results using the three sources cited in \cite{bruehl2025transients} (see Section \ref{sec_data_sources}) for nuclear test dates, the publicly available SPF dataset $R$, and properties of the publicly available dataset $W$.
+(The dataset, $V$, used by \cite{bruehl2025transients} was not publicly available at time of writing.)
 We find a slight count difference in nuclear test dates: \cite{bruehl2025transients} report 124 test dates while we account for 125 dates, likely due to differences in how we parsed the three sources of nuclear test dates.

-Since $R$ (the most vetted dataset available from \cite{solano2022discovering}) and $W$ (larger statistics) datasets do not include plate identification numbers or timestamps, we had to match every detection from these datasets to a POSS1-E plate and its associated timestamp using the method described in Section \ref{sec_count_variation}.
-We excluded SPFs from the datasets which have either no associated plate or ambiguous plate association using this method; this corresponds to about 10\% of the SPFs in $R$ and 12\% in $W$.
+Since $R$ (the most vetted dataset available from \cite{solano2022discovering}) and $W$ (the largest dataset available from \cite{solano2022discovering}) do not include plate identification numbers or timestamps, we had to match every detection from these datasets to a POSS1-E plate and its associated timestamp as described in Section \ref{sec_count_variation}.
+That is, we excluded SPFs from the datasets which have either no associated plate or ambiguous plate association using this method; this corresponds to about 10\% of the SPFs in $R$ and 12\% in $W$.
 While there are discrepancies, both in the list of nuclear test dates and in the subset of SPFs that have unambiguous timestamps associated with them, these are trivial and do not change the outcome of the correlation analysis.
 This is shown in Table \ref{tab_nuke_stats} by the good correspondence of the replication results using dataset $R$ with the same (although incorrect) 2,718 days used by \cite{bruehl2025transients}.